alzwded/JakOestFilter/README.md

 * better command argument parsing
 * more flexible pipelines (oof, we're starting to sound like ImageMagick, aren't we?!) to pick the serializer (jpg vs tga), the enable/disable the aspect ratio correcter, downsampler or frame, etc
 * ds800 should be make more generic to allow _just_ downsampling, not necessarily making things square
-* fix the "alternate pallette" when dithering colors -- RYG are different to MWC, so the dithering needs to be shifted a bit... c.f. a red parrot that gets R&Y dithering, even though red is part of the pallette
+* fix the "alternate pallette" when dithering colors *for cgadither(1)* (fixed for cgadither2) -- RYG are different to MWC, so the dithering needs to be shifted a bit... c.f. a red parrot that gets R&Y dithering, even though red is part of the pallette

 Usage
 =====